- provide open-ended activities so that our children develop their imagination.

 Hi, my name is Helen McGonigal and I’m delighted to be working in EYFS.

 I live in Evenwood with my husband and our three children, two girls and a boy.
-They’re 13, 10 and 7.
-We also have a cat called Bruce and a rabbit called Malteaser.
+They’re 14, 11 and 8.
+We also have a cat called Minerva.

 I enjoy running, reading, writing, cooking, baking and gardening (but not all at the same time!).
 I also like camping, walks in the woods and being by the sea with my family.